Life Vest Size Guide, Life Vest Size Chart, Life Vest Fit

 5XL-TALL nylon life vest for big and tall men and the first to

-but some fashion minded plus sized women complain that a lot of life vests look more like a bra than a life jacket.
+but the fashion minded public may complain that a lot of life vests look more like a bra than a life jacket.
 The cosmetic problem is solved with the TALL life vest.
 The person modeling the HO Sports vest below is 6 ft 8 in tall and weighs 280 lbs.
 He is big and tall wearing the HO Sports size 2XL.
 The first picture

 shows a regular oversized HO Infinite Life Jacket size 2XL.
 The second